markusfalk/mobile-frameworks-comparison-data/README.md

 No Problem!
 All you have to do is create a pull request and let me know what you would like to change.

-Below you find the documentation for the JSON file.
+Below you find the documentation for the JSON files.

 ## JSON

+You can find one file per framework in `/json`.

 ```javascript
 {